AurelieGIRAUD/AurelieGIRAUD.github.io/sample_page.md

 Residuals must be Normally distributed (i.e variance tend to 1 and mean tend to zero).
 This is necessary for a range of statistical tests, such as the t-test.
 We can relax this assumption in large samples due to the central limit theorem.
 <img src="images/Screenshot 2022-10-21 at 18.19.12.png"/>

+If the residuals are normally distributed, we should see a bell-shaped histogram centered on 0 and with a variance of 1.

 3. Homoscedasticity:
 Means that the residuals have constant variance no matter the level of the dependent variable.
+We can use for example, the Breush-Pagan test.
+This test measures how errors increase across the explanatory variable.

 ```python
 import statsmodels.stats.api as sms